 Securing a mortgage in the Netherlands nevertheless remains a complex process, one that’s easier to navigate with the back-up of a mortgage advisor who’s specialized in these matters.
-So if you’re an expat you might be better off to contact Mortgage Monster and setup a no-strings-attached-meeting with them to see if they can help you out with all this.
+So if you’re an expat you might be better off contacting Expat Mortgage Platform and setting up a no-strings-attached meeting with them to see if they can help you out with all this.

 Fewer newly constructed homes sold in the Netherlands in 2019

-Despite these things to consider, the number of newly-built homes sold has fallen by 13 per cent.
+Despite these things to consider, the number of newly-built homes sold has fallen by 13%.
 Some think it is because of the high prices that these homes are being sold at, others (me) think it’s because we just don’t build enough in this country.

 These prices are in turn the result of high personnel, construction, and land costs.
-Policy measures such as gas-free construction and sustainability are also making their marks on the price of newly constructed homes.
-So yeah, if you’re in the market for ‘nieuwbouw’ – it’s probably not going to get cheaper soon.
+Policy measures such as gas-free construction and sustainability are also making their mark on the price of newly constructed homes.
+So yeah, if you’re in the market for a nieuwbouw — it’s probably not going to get cheaper soon.

 Buying a house in the Netherlands in 2020: sustainable living